This post may contain affiliate links. Please see my disclosure policy for details.

-It’s the Headquarters of the Ramakrishna Math and the Ramakrishna Mission who is a spiritual organisation.
+It’s the Headquarters of the Ramakrishna Math and the Ramakrishna Mission spiritual organisation.

 It was founded in the 19th century by Sri Ramakrishna, known as the Prophet of the Modern Age and his chief disciple Swami Vivekananda, a forward thinker and religious leader.